lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

             Precision equals 78% for the legitimate class and 78% for the fraudulent class.
             Recall equals 78% for genuine class and 79% for fraudulent class.
             F1-score equals 78% for the genuine class and 78% for the fraudulent class.

+    - Artificial Neural Networks:

+            The ANN performance was:

+            Accuracy equals to 74%.
+            Precision equals 71% for the legitimate class and 78% for the fraudulent class.
+            Recall equals 80% for genuine class and 67% for fraudulent class.
+            F1-score equals 75% for the genuine class and 72% for the fraudulent class.

 8. Conclusions: